A Commonsense

 Real Stories

 When we separated, our daughter was two and a half years old.
 At the beginning of the separation process, I felt like a failure as a dad, and I was afraid and stressed about money.
-And then there was the embarrassment; I was embarrassed that the marriage failed, embarrassed that it didn’t work – That we couldn’t make it work.
+And then there was the embarrassment; I was embarrassed that the marriage failed, embarrassed that it didn’t work – that we couldn’t make it work.

 I found an excellent counsellor who really helped me to get over the embarrassment.
 He normalized things: People get divorced.
 It happens.
 We did most of the negotiations for our separation ourselves and had family lawyers prepare a written agreement; we never went to court.